andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-23-gelfands-algebra-chunk-14-polynomial-division-all-the-gory-details.md

 See now why I said grokking degrees solidly was handy?

 N.b.
-Durham does this _a lot_ in his later solutions, so it's worth getting comfortable with it before progressing
+Durham does this _a lot_ in his later solutions, so it's worth getting comfortable with it before progressing.

 ## Proper and Improper Fractions
 Fractions again.
 Urgh.
 And it turns out they get even more complicated with the concepts of "proper" and "improper" ones.
 Luckily, this is super-easy to grokk (and not much harder to commit to memory).